openwdl/wdl/versions/development/SPEC.md

 }
 ```

 These functions can accept any combination of `Int` and `Float` arguments.
-If both arguments are type `Int`, than the
+If both arguments are type `Int` then the
 result is type `Int`, otherwise the result is type `Float`.

 # Data Types & Serialization